jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 This div would now be announced as an interactive element by assistive technology, this is all well and good, but why?

 As well as this extra role, we'd also then need to handle focus behaviour manually using JavaScript and the `tabindex` attribute.
-This adds unnecessary complexity and requires the user to download JavaScript just to do something that could be done with a native element.
+This adds unnecessary complexity and requires the user to download JavaScript just to do something that could be done with a native element:

 ```html
 <button>That's better</button>